St. Michael's Church, Kirkkonummi

-St. Michael's Church in Kirkkonummi is a gothic, medieval stone church in the Finnish municipality of Kirkkonummi.
-The church was built somewhere between 1400-1490.
+St. Michael's Church in Kirkkonummi is a gothic, medieval stone church in the Finnish municipality of Kirkkonummi, located in the municipal town centre.
+The church was built somewhere between 1400 and 1490.
 The original medieval brick walls are still to be seen in the eastern part of the church.

 Kirkkonummi Church is consecrated to St. Michael.
 The church is shared by the Swedish-speaking parish of Kirkkonummi (Swedish: Kyrkslätts svenska församling) and the Finnish-speaking parish of Kirkkonummi (Finnish: Kirkkonummen suomenkielinen seurakunta).

 Originally the church was Roman Catholic but after the Reformation it was converted to Lutheranism.

 History

 There have been various earlier wooden churches on the same place where St. Michael's Church nowadays stand.
 During the Middle Ages a safe sea route went past the hill which the church was built on.

 Late Middle Ages

 It is hard to date the different parts of the St. Michael's church since the later stages of construction and rebuilding have demolished large parts of the original features of the church.
 Nowadays the only original medieval brickwork can be found on the parts of the eastern wall of the church.

 The central part of St. Michael's Church was masoned by the end of the 15th century.
 Apparently the parish was lacking funds since the church was left unfinished in many parts.
 A portion of the church was still built out of wood and no brick vaults had been constructed.